rydurham/best-available-seat/README.md

 This repository my solution to the 'Best Available Seat' code challenge.
 A solution can be retrieved via API or the web.
 See below for information about local development and running tests.

+This application has been deployed to Heroku:  https://best-available-seat.herokuapp.com/

 ## API Documentation

 ### POST `/api/seats`  - Find the best available seats in a venue.